 Physical or medical conditions, particular space or supportive service requirements, incomes, or other factors may impede a household's ability to obtain decent and affordable housing.
-To keep special needs populations off the street and out of expensive institutionalized care, the District will need to invest resources in affordable community-based housing options and requisite supports that encourages
+To keep special needs populations off the street and out of expensive institutionalized care, the District will need to invest resources in affordable community-based housing options and requisite supports that encourages independent living.

-&lt;sup>b Maryland Department of Health and Mental Hygiene, Center for HIV Surveillance, Epidemiology and Evaluation independent living.
 Housing that can accommodate wheelchairs and other mobility issues, supportive medical, social, and employment services for health conditions, and quick housing placement for crime victims who need immediate removal from their current living situation are all important to consider for new housing development and existing home rehabilitation programs.
 Moving forward, more complex research is needed to evaluate specific housing preferences, such as whether older adults prefer intergenerational living versus senior-restricted housing, and population characteristics, particularly for the mentally ill and victims of domestic violence that are difficult to find in the U.S. Census data to make better community development decisions with federal and local resources.